 One new positive change Disney has made since reopening is multiple ‘drop times’ for Star Wars: Rise of the Resistance virtual queue boarding passes.

 You can join the Star Wars: Rise of the Resistance virtual queue at 7 am or 1 pm via the My Disney Experience app.
-These changes occurred late last year, and are accurate as of late August 2021.
-We do not foresee any significant changes between now and September 2021, so this guide should remain accurate until then.

 How can I enter the virtual queue at 7 am given that Disney’s Hollywood Studios isn’t open then?